 I also tried other smaller ad networks only to discover they look even spammier.
 So for the moment, I decided to take the ads off and focus on growing my audience first and see I’ll revisit the idea in the future when my blog traffic justifies it.

-UPDATE: I tried a few new strategies and it paid off!
+UPDATE: I tried a few new strategies and it started paying off!
 Read my post on How To Get Your First Google Adsense Payment.

 💎 SPONSORED POSTS